 Is agility right for my dog?
 Agility is for dogs of all shapes and sizes.
 It is for both mixed breeds and purebred dogs.
 Jump heights are based on the size of the dog.
 In AKC, jump heights start as low as 4 inches and go up to 24 inches.
 However, agility does require some athletic ability so your dog must be physically sound.
 Puppies can get started now too!
 While puppies should not jump nor be on full height equipment for safety reasons, there is plenty of foundation training that should be done which will make transitioning to obstacles easy.

-Is agility right for ME?
 You do not need to be particularly athletic to do agility.
-If you watch the videos of me running Psychic and Gale, you'll see that I hardly run due to very bad knees.
+If you watch the videos of me running my border collies, you'll see that I hardly run due to very bad knees.
 I incorporate distance handling into my training that works just as well for my students.
 That being said, if you like to run, you can do that too.
 You should know that agility is just as much about YOU learning to communicate with your dog as it is training your dog to do obstacles.
 It may well be one of the most frustrating sports you've ever tried BUT it is also likely to be the most rewarding and will build a relationship with your dog unlike any other as the two of you become a team.
 I don't care if you go on to compete or just want to do it to have fun with your dog.
 Either way, most people and dogs can do agility.

 No prior training needed & why group beginner classes rarely work.
 I've found that owners and dogs succeed more quickly using a personal approach rather than the more typical classes elsewhere in groups of 6 or 8 or even 10.
 In beginning group classes, there will be all different types of dogs from over the top crazy dogs who need to learn impulse control to scared and shy dogs who need to learn how to have fun with their owners.
 While ultimately agility dogs need similar skill sets, they do NOT need to learn them in the same order and should not be taught that way.
 For this reason, I start everyone in private lessons so that YOU and YOUR dog get exactly what they need, when they need it.
 Later on, group classes may be an option.
 If you have a friend who wants to try it, you may share a lesson.
 Sometimes I might have someone to partner you up with so be sure to ask.